Sequential Product Spaces are Jordan Algebras: Local Tomography and C*-algebras

 \begin{proposition} Let $E$ be a simple Euclidean Jordan algebra of rank $r> 1$ and dimension $N$.
 There exists a simple Euclidean Jordan algebra of rank $r^2$ and dimension $N^2$ if and only if $E=B(H)^\sa$ where $H$ is a complex finite-dimensional Hilbert space. \end{proposition} \begin{proof} If $E=B(H)^\sa$ is a complex matrix algebra the property is obviously true by considering $B(H\otimes H)^\sa$ as the simple EJA of rank $r^2$ and dimension $N^2$.
 We simply check that every other simple EJA is not a possibility.
 If $E= B(H)^\sa$ where $H$ is the 3-dimensional octonion Hilbert space, then $r=3$ and $N=27$.
 The highest dimensional simple EJA of rank $9$ is the quaternionic system which has dimension $9*(2*9-1)=153<27^2 = 729$ so that this is not possible.
 If $E=B(H)^\sa$ with $H$ quaternionic, then $N = r(2r-1)$.
 The highest dimensional simple EJA of rank $r^2$ is also quaternionic so that its dimension is $r^2(2r^2-1)$.
 It is easy to check that $N^2 = r^2(2r-1)^2 > r^2(2r^2-1)$ when $r>1$ so that again, it cannot be this space.
 If $E=B(H)^\sa$ where $H$ is real, then by dimension counting we can again see that there does not exist an EJA with rank $r^2$ and dimension $N^2$.
 A spin factor always has rank 2.
 The rank 4 EJAs have dimension 10, 16 and 28.
 The only one of these which is a square is 16.
 The 4 dimensional spin-factor corresponds to the qubit which is indeed $B(H)^\sa$ with $H$ a 2-dimensional complex Hilbert space. \end{proof}

-\begin{theorem} Suppose $V$ is a finite-dimensional sequential product space for which the linear algebraic tensor product space $V\otimes V$ is also a sequential product space with product satisfying $(a\otimes b)\mult (c\otimes d) = (a\mult c)\otimes (b\mult d)$ for all $a,b,c,d \in V$, then there exists a C$^*$-algebra $A$ such that $V\cong A^{\text{sa}}$. \end{theorem} \begin{proof} As established, $V$ is a Euclidean Jordan algebra.
-As a result of proposition \ref{prop:tensordirectsum} for each summand of $V = E_1\oplus\ldots\oplus E_n$ there must exist a simple EJA of rank $(\rnk E_i)^2$ and dimension $(\dim E_i)^2$.
-By proposition \ref{prop:simpleEJAsquare} this is only possible if $E_i=B(H)^\sa$ where $H$ is a complex Hilbert space.
+\begin{theorem} Suppose $V$ is a finite-dimensional sequential product space which as a locally tomographic composite with itself, i.e. for which the linear algebraic tensor product $V\otimes V$ is also a sequential product space satisfying $(a\otimes b)\mult (c\otimes d) = (a\mult c)\otimes (b\mult d)$ for all $a,b,c,d \in V$.
+Then there exists a C$^*$-algebra $A$ such that $V\cong A^{\text{sa}}$. \end{theorem} \begin{proof} As established, $V$ is a Euclidean Jordan algebra.
+As a result of Proposition~\ref{prop:tensordirectsum} for each summand of $V = E_1\oplus\ldots\oplus E_n$ there must exist a simple EJA of rank $(\rnk E_i)^2$ and dimension $(\dim E_i)^2$.
+By Proposition~\ref{prop:simpleEJAsquare} this is only possible if $E_i=B(H)^\sa$ where $H$ is a complex Hilbert space.
 Therefore $V$ is a direct sum of complex matrix algebras which means it is the set of self-adjoint elements of a C$^*$-algebra. \end{proof}